angamaiton/Miscellania/README.md

 # Miscellania
-Random assortment of JavaScript/PHP stuff that I keep putting in repositories and deleting
+Random assortment of JavaScript/PHP stuff that I keep putting in repositories and deleting.